ReneDelgadoS/astro/README.md

 If you want to consult multiple entries the `count` parameter should be specified.

 - `count` | A positive integer, no greater than 100.
 Indicates the maximum amount of entries that should be returned from the collection.
 - `firstEntry` | A positive integer.
 It indicates from which entry forwards of the collection the entries that will make up the `entries` field are from.
-If not specified its default value is 1, meaning the first entry of the database and the `count`-1 following entries will be returned.
+If not specified its default value is 1, meaning the first entry of the database and the `count`-1 following entries will be returned in the `entries` field.
 Keep in mind the database is ordered by the `title`.
 If `firstEntry` is bigger than the size of the collection a `404` error will be returned.
 - `filter` | A string containing a single word.
 If specified, the `title` field or `explanation` field of the entries that will make up the collection should contain the `filter` word.
 If `filter` is not specified no filter will be applied.

 Examples:\